 Survey responses were analyzed to identify disparities among race/ethnicity.
-Of families that identify as Black/African American (28%) reported experiencing food insecurities within the last year.
+All minority races and ethnicities reported higher levels of food insecurity then white and non-Hispanic populations.
+Thirty-two percent (32%) of families that identify as Black/African American reported experiencing food insecurities within the last year.
 See Figure 34 for the percentage of families by race/ethnic group reporting food insecurities within the last year.

-Figure 34: Percentage of Families by Racial/Ethnic Group Reporting any Food Insecurity in the Last Year
+Figure 34.
+Percentage of Families by Racial/Ethnic Group Reporting any Food Insecurity in the Last Year